jamnjeri/phase3-codewars/README.md

 *START*

  1. Define a function that takes in the year as a parameter.
- 2. Divide parameter by 100     => /
+ 2. Divide parameter by 100
- 3. Round up the results        => Math.ceil
+ 3. Round up the results
  4. Return the result

 *END*